MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/Expander.md

 ---
-title: Expander Control
+title: Expander
 author: nmetulev
 description: The Expander Control provides an expandable container to host any content.
 keywords: windows 10, uwp, windows community toolkit, uwp community toolkit, uwp toolkit, Expander, xaml Control, xaml
 ---

-# Expander Control
+# Expander

-The [Expander Control](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.ui.controls.expander) provides an expandable container to host any content.
+The [Expander](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.ui.controls.expander) control provides an expandable container to host any content.
 It is a specialized form of a [HeaderedContentControl](HeaderedContentControl.md)
 You can show or hide this content by interacting with the Header.

 > [!div class="nextstepaction"]